irfank123/ai_grader/README.md

    }
    ```

-3. **Tags Collection**
+3. **Tags Collection** 🌀
-   - Contains tags used for categorizing questions by difficulty, topic, or other attributes.
+   - Contains tags for categorizing questions by difficulty, topic, and more.

    **Schema Example**:
    ```json
    {